sr-dash/SFT2D/docs/quickstart.md

 ## Acknowledgments

-Original code was developed by [Yeates (2020)](https://doi.org/10.1007/s11207-020-01688-y) in Python.
-This distribution is a reproduction in FORTRAN.
+Original code for SFT model in one dimension was developed by [Yeates (2020)](https://doi.org/10.1007/s11207-020-01688-y) in Python.
+This distribution is a two dimensional version of the Surface Flux Transport model on a spherical polar coordinate system.

 ## System Requirements

-In order to install and run the SFT 1D the following minimum system requirements apply.
+In order to install and run the SFT 2D the following minimum system requirements apply.

 - The package requires a working Python enviornment under any operating system.